 I am one of the lucky ones.
-Privilege is basically pouring out of my white, educated, middle class ears.
+Privileged.
 I’m reminded of this as I begin a post in which I am going to lament, bitch, whine, and rant about the lack of adequate paid family leave in this country.

 I am lucky because my employer has to at least provide me the basic unpaid FMLA.
 I am lucky because they provide me with three weeks of paid leave.
 I am lucky because I could take an additional unpaid leave of absence from my job after the FMLA ran out, because extenuating circumstances are extenuating.
 My job wasn’t secure during this time, but I’m lucky to work with people who sort of like me okay.